21 Essential Things to Know About Maine Coons Before You Get One

 Most breeders recommend neutering around 4-6 months to prevent unwanted litters and reduce behavioral issues like spraying.

 Early neutering also minimizes roaming instincts, which can be dangerous for outdoor cats.
+This is the best age to neuter a Maine Coon cat.

 19. Two May Be Better Than One